HL7/fhir-saner/input/pagecontent/measure_library.md

 1. All Library URLs for libraries published by the same organization **should** have the same base URL.
 The Base URL part **should** be memorable.
    In the example above, `https:\//example.com/saner` is the base URL.
 2. The base URL **should** be less than 40 characters in length.
-3. The penultimate path part of the URL may be used to categorize libraries in some way, e.g., by topic (e.g., valuesets, functions).
+3. The penultimate path part of the URL may be used to categorize libraries in some way, e.g., by topic (e.g., ValueSets, functions).
 In the example above, `covid19ValueSets` is the category.
 4. The last path part in the URL **should** be Library.
-Following this recomendation simplifies the use of FHIR IG Development tools to generate Measure resources.
+Following this recommendation simplifies the use of FHIR IG Development tools to generate Measure resources.
 In the example above, the last path part is `Library`.
 5. The computable name given in the Library **should** be the last part of the URL.
 Again, this simplifies measure development using existing
    FHIR IG Development tools.
 In the example above, `MyLibraryName` is the name of the library.